Most interesting places for military tour in Bratislava

 Border fortifications were built from 1935 to 1938 as a defensive countermeasure against possible attacks of Nazi Germany.

 B-S-4 bunker “Lány”

 Some of the bunkers are accessible for anyone and in bad conditions, other bunkers were rented or sold to enthusiasts who turned them turned into museums.
 The best kept is the B-S 4 bunker which became Czechoslovak fortification museum.
-It is highly recommended for visit to all military and history enthusiasts.
-The museum was organized by volunteers and it has been open to public since 2011.
+It is highly recommended for a visit to all military and history enthusiasts.
+The museum was organized by volunteers and it has been open to the public since 2011.

-We partnered with the non-profit organisation that keeps the historical bunker B-S 4 open for public along with original equipment and you can book the Bratislava bunker tour together with shooting WW2 rifles with us.
+We partnered with the non-profit organisation that keeps the historical bunker B-S 4 open for the public along with original equipment and you can book the Bratislava bunker tour together with shooting WW2 rifles with us.

 Here is a list of heavy fortification bunkers built by the First Czechoslovak Republic: